 Developmental Student E-Portfolios

 Developmental e-portfolios serve as a selective and purposeful collection of a person’s creative output of work and ideas and as a tool to help the student be unique and distinctive.
 Creating portfolios allows authors the ability to plan, assess, and reflect upon their learning and their body of work during a specific period of time.
 A developmental portfolio stores information and represents their growth, accomplishments, and reflections.
 These digital collections of work are a rapidly emerging, powerful, interactive mode for capturing student work and enabling faculty to assess student learning (Whitworth, J., Deering, T., Hardy, S., & Jones, S., 2011).
 E-portfolios provide multidimensional assessment data to present the student’s learning process while allowing students to explore the digital world.
 As students become more comfortable in the digital world, they are easily able to collect, store, and share information.
-In turn, educators have responded by increasingly using technology in teaching (Rhodes, 2011)
+In turn, educators have responded by increasingly using technology in teaching (Rhodes, 2011).